 King, of course, did not live to see the ways psychology would grow and develop over the remainder of the 20th century.
 (He was assassinated just seven months after his address to the APA.)
 But he no doubt would have appreciated the work of social psychologist Albert Bandura, who described eight "mechanisms of moral disengagement," or processes by which we grow complacent and callous to the immoral behavior around us.
 They are as follows:

 1 - Justification - We construe unethical actions as serving some important social or moral purpose.

 2 - Comparison - We compare unethical actions to others' even worse behaviors.

 3 - Euphemisms - We make actions seem less immoral by using doublespeak and sanitizing language.

 4 and 5 - Displacement or diffusion of responsibility - We deny or minimize our role in wrongdoing.

 6 - Denying injurious effects - We place the effects of unethical actions out of sight and out of mind so we do not have to be accountable for them.

-7 and 8 - Dehumanization and attribution of blame - We see victims as not worthy of protection or blame them for brining harm on themselves.
+7 and 8 - Dehumanization and attribution of blame - We see victims as not worthy of protection or blame them for bringing harm on themselves.

 We can see these mechanisms working in our own lives when we hesitate to voice our values at work or in our communities.
 But Bandura's larger point was also that groups engage in them and perpetuate "large-scale inhumanities" like the social problems King had in mind.